djhaskin987/mtn/README.md

 primitive values as described above.

 Each line in the table represents a table row.
-Within each row, table cells are separated by the tab character (`\t`).
+Within each row, table cells are separated by one or more consecutive tab characters (`\t`).
 Each row is ended by a single newline character (`\n`).
 Literal tab characters cannot be escaped and are disallowed within the value of a cell in the row of a table.
 Empty cells -- that is, cells which do not have characters in them -- are disallowed.
 You cannot have a tab character followed directly by another tab character or newline character in an attempt to specify a "zero" or "null" cell.
 It also is an error for rows within a table to have fewer or more cells than that of other rows in the table; all rows must have the same number of columns.
 All tables must have at least one column.

 Each column in the table has an associated name and type.
 The data within all cells in a single column must and do share the same type.